stakater/application/README.md

 All notable changes to this project will be documented here

 ## v1.2.0
-- Fix: remove `probes` key from deployment
+- Fix: remove `probes` key from deployment.
+Note: This is a breaking change.
+Applications need to update values file accordingly.
 ## v1.1.12
 - Fix: add `probes` key back to deployment
 ## v1.1.11